LQss11/dindocker/src/Kubernetes/COMMANDS.md

 >Notice! `type: ClusterIP` means that service can only be accissible by the clusteer (will not work on external webbrowser).
 >>good to be used as a microservice or private service.

->Notice! `type: NodePort` will in fact expose the port through the node and could be accessible from external nodes.
+>Notice! `type: NodePort` will make the service accessible from outside.

+>Notice! `type: ExternalName`  This service does traffic redirect to services outside of the cluster.
+As such the service is thus mapped to a DNS name that could be hosted out of your cluster.
+It is important to note that this does not use proxying.

 ## Ports
 when specifying to map a `nodePort` to the external devices keep in mind that it has to be `greater than 30000`